 We acknowledge the elders of the First People of the Awabakal Nation, as custodians of the land and creeks located at Munibung Hill.

-We pay our respects to community members past and present as trustees of the land and aspire to learn from traditional knowledge and customs so that, together, we can protect our environment and cultural heritage through conservation.
+We pay respect to community members past and present as trustees of the land and aspire to learn from traditional knowledge and customs so that, together, we can protect our environment and cultural heritage through conservation.

 We are fortunate to be working in a collaborative way with some wonderful organisations and individual people.
-Support for the Five-Fold Vision for Munibung Hill has been everything we could have imagined and more.
+Support for the Five-Fold Vision for Munibung Hill drives the process set out in this document.
 It was always our belief that given half a chance people would embrace the Munibung Hill story.
 When we join forces and combine our efforts, it is amazing what we can achieve.
 Families, friends, colleagues, students, people from all walks of life and across the generations recognise the importance of green infrastructure as places like Munibung Hill are now being described.
 This is an exciting venture with ripple effect benefits just waiting to be realised.

 The Munibung Hill ‘secret’ is a secret no more.